material-admin/doc-material-components/dev-article-template.md

 ### Key properties

+* Add a diagram of the component labeling key properties/attributes/CSS classes.
+Create the diagram in Figma if the diagram does not already exist.
-List the key properties/attributes/CSS classes of the component in a table.
+* List the key properties/attributes/CSS classes of the component in a table.
    * The first column is the property's name as used in the design article.
    * The second column is the property's identifier in code.
    * The third column is a short description of the property.
    * If there are several related classes used together for the component, list their properties in separate tables.
    * Only list the _most important properties_ for configuring and theming the component—the full list of properties should be in the component's API docs.

 ### \<First component type\> example